IlyasKhallouki/UniUpdateBot/README.md

 # UniUpdateBot README for School Staff

 ## Introduction
 UniUpdateBot is a user-friendly, automated web scraper designed for school staff to monitor the university's website for real-time updates.
 It simplifies the process of disseminating timely information by extracting updates and sending structured email notifications to students and professors.
-No advanced technical knowledge is required; simply set up the `emails.xlsx` and `Date Tracker.csv` files, configure the `.env` file, and the `Attachments` folder to get started.
+No advanced technical knowledge is required; to get started: simply set up the `emails.xlsx` and `Date Tracker.csv` files, configure the `.env` file, and the `Attachments` folder.

 ## Setup and Configuration